yevhenii-khokhlov/Python-Enchantress/homework/flask_login/README.md

   * Add additional */orders* endpoint to *login_app/main.py* secured by *login_required* decorator.
 This endpoint should return list of orders related to user.
-  * Add reate-database flask cli
+  * Add create-database flask cli